MirzaMahirFaiaz/CSE4238-SoftComputing_Thesis/README.md

 - Dataset used for training the AI model

 ## Usage
-we will tell about the usage later.
+we will talk about the usage later.

 ## Contributors
 - Mirza Mahir Faiaz (190204067)
 - Md.
 Redowan Rahman Rafid (190204064)
 - Md.
 Naimul Islam Kingkon (190204081)
 - Md.
 Mahin Hossain (190204061)
+- Md.
+Rafid Reezwan Fahim (190204082)

 ## License
 This project is licensed under Apache 2.0.
 See the LICENSE file for details.